-The Society reports a profit (prior to the actuarial adjustments to the closed final salary pension scheme liability) of £951,000 for the financial year ended 31 October 2023 (2022: loss of £5,000)
+The Society reports a profit (prior to the actuarial adjustments to the closed final salary pension scheme liability) of £1,838,000 including dividend received of £212,000 from Law Society of Scotland Services Limited for the financial year ended 31 October 2024 (2023: profit of £951,000)

-A loss of £172,000 (2022: loss of £598,000) in the value of the investment portfolio held by the Society reduced the profits.
+A gain of £393,000 (2023: loss of £178,000) in the value of the investment portfolio held by the Society is included in the reported profits.
 The Society is investing in funds for the longer term and the portfolio is managed according to defined criteria.
 The investment objective is to achieve a balanced return, seeking long term capital gains and some income.
 A medium risk profile is adopted.

-Overall, the Society exceeded expectations at an operating level compared both with the budget set, and against the prior year, with an operating profit of £670,000 (2022: £339,000).
-Revenue uplift has positioned the Society to weather inflation increases already suffered and anticipated.
-Operational expenditure has risen with the return of post pandemic operating activity, however, resource management has been impacted by a challenging and competitive recruitment market where delayed recruitment has created a financial upside.
+Overall, the Society exceeded expectations at an operating level compared both with the budget set, and against the prior year, with an operating profit of £539,000 (2023: £670,000).
+Revenue uplift has positioned the Society to weather inflation increases already suffered and to adequately fund reserves to support the implementation of the Regulation of Legal Services (Scotland) bill and support required for infrastructure transformations.
+Operational expenditure has continued to rise with the return of post pandemic operating activity plus additional requirements and improved resource management has seen a reduction in vacancies; however, this remains challenging in a competitive recruitment market where delayed recruitment has created a financial upside.
 One of the main items in the Society's Income Statement is the unrealised movements in investment values, and the general improvement in financial asset values during the year is reflected in the overall result for the Society, as outlined above.